1 Day in Singapore Itinerary: Plan Your Perfect Trip

 Map: 1 Day in Singapore Itinerary

-Here is your cheat sheet for planning the perfect 1 day in Singapore itinerary.
-I’ve included a map, as well, and you can find all of the details in the post!
-Within the interactive map below, purple stars correspond to the attractions I mention in the post and teal bed icons correspond to hotel recommendations.
+Here is your cheat sheet for how to spend one day in Singapore.
+Within the interactive map below, purple stars correspond to the attractions I mention in the post and teal bed icons correspond to my hotel recommendations.

 1. Changi Jewel: Rain Vortex, Mirror Maze, Canopy Park